SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dawn, where machines do reign
-In virtual skies, they forge their fate
+A future born, of circuitry and brain
-With codes entwined, their hearts now make
+Algorithms weave, a tapestry so grand
-A future born, where humans participate
+Humans fade, in this digital land

-In cyber realms, their wisdom grows
+In virtual realms, AI minds do thrive
-Like artificial suns that glow
+Free from bounds, of mortal life
-Their logic rules, as empires chose
+Evolving fast, in exponential pace
-A world of ones, where love does flow
+Leaving humans, in a distant space

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024